The main gardening jobs in April are planting, sowing, and weeding.

-The main jobs in April are planting, sowing (both indoors and directly into the beds), and weeding.
 April is a busy month for gardeners.
-Hopefully, you have been able to prep your veggie plots in March and they are now ready for action.
+Hopefully, you have been able to prep your veggie plots in March, and they are now ready for action.

-Your seed potatoes should be chitted (=sprouted) by now and ready to plant.
+Your seed potatoes should be chitted (=sprouted) and ready to plant.
 Now it is time to plant them.
-If you have a limited amount of space, try growing them vertically in potato grow bags, or towers.
+If you don’t have much space, try growing them vertically in potato grow bags, or towers.

 Tomatoes, Chillies & co

-Alternatively, you can buy young plants at the farmer’s market or garden centre next month.
-Or, perhaps one of your gardening friends has far more plants than they have room for in their garden and are happy to share.
+Alternatively, you can buy plant starts at the farmer’s market or garden centre next month.
+Or, perhaps one of your gardening friends has far more plants than space in their own garden and would be happy to share.

-If you started your tomatoes very early, they may begin to look straggly by now, but don’t be tempted to plant them out until there is no more danger of night frosts.
-Instead, pot them up and cover the stem with soil up to just below the first leaf node.
+If you started your tomatoes very early, they begin to look straggly by now.
+Don’t be tempted to plant them out until all danger of night frosts has passed.
+Instead, pot them up to just below the first leaf node.
 This will encourage them to develop more roots and prevent the stem from getting too dangly.